DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

 ## Features to be implemented

 - **Personalized Recommendations**: The app will recommend news articles based on what's trending, ensuring users are always in the loop.
-- **Save for Later**: Users will able to save news articles to read at a later time, making it easy to keep track of interesting stories.
+- **Save for Later**: Users will be able to save news articles to read at a later time, making it easy to keep track of interesting stories.
 - **Search**: The search functionality will allow users to pull up news articles by searching for specific keywords.

 ## Resources Used